-In times of short wait list, where no applicants are available through regular selection methods, applicants may be selected and processed upon walk-in with approval of management.
+In times of short wait list, where no applicants are available through regular selection methods, applicants may be selected and processed upon initial contact with Hagerstown Housing, with approval of management.

 9.8 PURGING THE WAITING LIST

 The Housing Authority will update and purge its waiting list at least annually to ensure that the pool of applicants reasonably represents the interested families for whom the Housing Authority has current information, i.e. applicant's address, family composition, income category, and preferences.